 Designed to have a small footprint, both architecturally and environmentally, its systems include a solar panel array and ground source heat pumps that eliminate bulky on-site equipment as well as noise pollution to avoid distracting visitors from the landscapes of the park.
 Combined with passive design strategies, such as a high performance building envelope, and photovoltaic panels that offset 34% of the electrical load, the implementation of a ground source heat pump system has resulted in the park house using 55% less energy than a comparable building with a conventional system.
 These features and others helped the project achieve LEED Platinum certification.

 Other key sustainable elements of this project include maximized daylight, the specification of low- or no-VOC building materials, and the use of locally sourced stone and reclaimed wood.
 All of these strategies help to minimize environmental impact while addressing the needs of both the NYC Parks staff and the public.

-The Chicago Athenaeum, Green Good Design Award, 2017
+Chicago Athenaeum & European Centre for Architecture, Green Good Design Award, 2017

 AIANY COTE, Merit Award, 2016

 Traditional Building Magazine, Palladio Award for New Architecture, under 30,000 sf, 2015